tomwhartung/always_reading_books/quotes/art/cezannes_composition-erle_loran.md

 [Remarks relating to Plate X, The Sainte Victoire, Seen From the Quarry Called Bibemus.]

 DIAGRAM I demonstrates the marked change that has been made in the scale of the mountain.
 The shaded area, marked A, represents the relative size of the distant mountain as seen in the photograph of the motif.
-The cross superimposed over A, which represnts the two imaginary axis lines of
+The cross superimposed over A, which represents the two imaginary axis lines of
 Cézanne's enlarged mountain, emphasizes the rising power, the verticality, of the enormous plane of the mountain.
 Cézanne has more than doubled the size of the Sainte Victoire.
-The illusion of magnificent height which Cézanne has achieved through thes measurable plastic means is akin to the exaggerated sens of its height that one has on actually seeing it -- as I had when I first discovered the motif.
+The illusion of magnificent height which Cézanne has achieved through thes measurable plastic means is akin to the exaggerated sense of its height that one has on actually seeing it -- as I had when I first discovered the motif.
 But the photograph of the motif utterly fails to suggest the grandeur, the massiveness, of this luminous white mountain.
 The usual aerial perspective and diminished size are to be seen even in this strong photograph, while in the painting the mountain rises up vertically, maintains its relation to the picture plane, and succeeds in holding its balance with the volumes of the foreground.
 Cézanne's painting, as compared with the motif, illustrates graphically what should be understood and taught more widely as the basic mechanics of drawing and composition, the fundamental plastic means of expression.
 A methodical set of problems is here presented: 1.
 How can a mountain be made to look big?
 By drawing it large in relation to the scale of the foreground shapes, and avoiding the diminishing of sizes that is the result of applying scientific perspective.
 2. How can the forms in the far distance be made to maintain the importance they have in the mind and feeling of the spectator?
 By avoiding aerial perspective and fuzziness of countour (Impressionism), and by drawing the forms in the distance with the force and clarity used in foreground forms.
 (El Greco speaks virtually the same language in a document explaining his imaginary landscape of Toledo; see page
 31, above.)
 3. How, by other means, can the background or distant forms be prevented from falling away?
 By *tilting up* the back planes vertically,